Onemind-Services-LLC/cloudmydc-docs/docs/Wordpress as a Service/WordPress Dashboard/WordPress Project Management.md

 </div>

-Learn more in the dedicated [Application Deployment](https://cloudmydc.com/) section.
+Learn more in the dedicated [application deployment](/docs/Deployment/Deployment%20Guide) section.

 3. Below that, the platform displays the automatically detected **WordPress version** and provides a link to the WordPress admin panel.